-As a doctoral student, what are the time constraints to complete my degree?
+\ As a doctoral student, what are the time constraints to complete my degree?

 Doctoral students are expected to complete all courses within three years and to complete clinical hours and dissertation research during the final (fourth) internship year.
-Financial assistance from the MFT program is offered only during the first two years; however, there may be funds available to support RA/TA work during the 3rd , and possibly 4th years.
-All students must complete the graduation requirements within eight years to be awarded the degree.
+Financial assistance from the MFT program is offered only during the first two years; however, there may be funds available to support RA/TA work during the 3rd , and possibly on, the Grad Studies website. prob-\ How will my progress be evaluated?
+Formal Craduate Student Evaluation the degree.